AckerlyXu/heima/articles/application-gateway/index.md

 ---
-title: Azure Application Gateway Documentation - Tutorials, API Reference | Microsoft Docs
+title: Azure Application Gateway Documentation - Tutorials, API Reference | Azure
 description: Learn how to deploy a cloud application delivery controller.
 Documentation shows how to set up application-level routing and load balancing for a web front end.
 services: application-gateway
 author: carolz